stephencweiss/stephencharlesweiss.com/content/blog/2019-07-31/state-reducer-usereducer.md

   );
 }
 ```
-NB:  In this case, we _spread_ the state object before modifying the `count` attribute so that we don’t overwrite the whole object _and_ avoid having our new value for the count be overwritten (order matters).
+NB:  In this case, we _spread_ the state object before modifying the `count` attribute so that we don't overwrite the whole object _and_ avoid having our new value for the count be overwritten (order matters).

 ### Lazy Initialization
 Now that we know how to use actions, we can pull it all together to see how we would use a lazy initialization.